 Online: (Preferred Method)

-In person at our community partners or the Department of Family Services office located at 16 Community Lane, Liberty, NY.
+In person at our community partners or the Department of Social Services office located at 16 Community Lane, Liberty, NY.
 If you are 60 years of age or older you may also apply at your local Office for the Aging at the Government Center located at 100 North Street, Monticello, NY.

 What do I need for the application?

 - A current fuel and/or utility bill or a statement from your landlord that your heat and/or utilities are not included in your rent